asheshrambachan/LanguageModel_Labels/congressional_bills/README.md

 ## Replication Levels

+### Estimation Exercise

 There are **2 possible levels of replication** that this code base allows for.
 You can run the entire pipeline or focus on specific steps, depending on the part of the experiment you are interested in.

 1. **Full Replication:** If you want to run the entire pipeline from data cleaning to figure and table generation, run:
     ```bash
-    chmod +x ./Code/run_all.sh
+    chmod +x ./Code/run_estimation.sh
-    ./Code/run_all.sh
+    ./Code/run_estimation.sh
     ```

 2. **Partial Replication:**
   The repo contains all the necessary data for you to run a specific steps (e.g., model evaluation or figure generation).

     1. **Replicating Data Cleaning:**
         If you are only interested in replicating the data cleaning step, run the following code.
-It will create the file `./Data/bills.csv`:
+It will create the file `./Data/Estimation/bills.csv`:
         ```bash
-        python ./Code/1_clean_bills.py
+        python ./Code/clean_bills.py
         ```

     2. **Replicating Prompt Creation, LLM Querying, and Response Decoding:**